umdenes100/vm-vision-system-python/README.md

 # Vision-System-Python
 A new vision system written in Python.
-The devlopment of this Vision System is heavily based on the prior versions of the Vision System, which were written in C++.
+The development of this Vision System is heavily based on the prior versions of the Vision System, which were written in C++.

+# Installation instructions
+(Written 9/6/2023)
+1.

+(All other content is not updated.)

 ![Vision System Diagram](images/VisionSystemDiagram.PNG "Vision System Diagram")